SarathLUN/My-Rust-Workspaces/events_api/README_2.md

 minikube dashboard
 ```

 We will use YAML-files to configure our Kubernetes cluster.
-Create a directory ‘kubernetes’ in the root directory of the project to put them in.
+Create a directory `kubernetes` in the root directory of the project to put them in.

 ### The configmap

-We will start with an easy one: the configmap.
-This resource stores key-value pairs which can be used as environment variables.
+We will start with an easy one:
+- the configmap: this resource stores key-value pairs which can be used as environment variables.
 In your kubernetes folder create a file called `db-configmap.yaml`:

 ```yaml
 apiVersion: v1